Farouk1511/project-management-tool/README.md

 - Fetch todo for each project
 - Sort and display them accordiong to Todo, inprogress, completed
-- Add nessary seveity tag
+- Add necessary seveity tag

 *23/07/24*